 I am not a flagrant rule breaker.
 Nor am I particularly spontaneous.
 But there is something about being on vacation that brings out the daring, something that paid off in leaps and bounds on our trip to Ireland.

+We don't travel like other people.
 We learned that the hard way the last time we were in Ireland, traveling with friends who were not amused by our gleeful appreciation of tiny roads with hairpin turns.